fabmob/standard-covoiturage/standard-covoiturage_specification.md

 #### 3.2.1.
 Flow independent specifications

-Both flows share a common pattern: a `Booking` object with unique `booking_id` is shared between the MaaS platform and the carsharing operator, and its status is subsequently updated.
+Both flows share a common pattern: a `*Booking` object with unique `booking_id` is shared between the MaaS platform and the carsharing operator, and its status is subsequently updated (some details of this object may differ depending on the flow).
 However, these operations are performed differently depending on the selected booking flow.

 All information of a `Booking` object apart from its `status` attribute are definitely fixed at creation.
 For both flows, if any information apart from